 Data security has never been more important than it is now.
 Cyberattacks increase an average of 50% every year.
-With more individuals working from home or remote locations, this places immense strain on IT departments to ensure company and employee security and privacy and also ensure the security of their consumers’ information.
+More individuals are working from home or remote locations.
+This places immense strain on IT departments to ensure company and employee security and privacy as well as the security of their consumers’ information.

 So, what measures can be put in place to protect an individual’s data privacy and the companies?
 In this article, we’ll look at data privacy on phones, some of the risks involved, and how to start protecting your smartphone privacy.